 - Risk of Thyroid C-cell Tumors: If serum calcitonin is measured and found to be elevated, the patient should be further evaluated.
 Patients with thyroid nodules noted on physical examination or neck imaging should also be further evaluated

-- Acute Pancreatitis: Based on spontaneous postmarketing reports, acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with liraglutide.
-After initiation of Saxenda® observe patients carefully for signs and symptoms of pancreatitis (including persistent severe abdominal pain, sometimes radiating to the back and which may or may not be accompanied by vomiting).
-If pancreatitis is suspected, Saxenda® should promptly be discontinued and appropriate management should be initiated.
-If pancreatitis is confirmed, Saxenda® should not be restarted
+- Acute Pancreatitis: Acute pancreatitis, including fatal and non-fatal hemorrhagic or necrotizing pancreatitis, has been observed in patients treated with liraglutide postmarketing.
+Observe patients carefully for signs and symptoms of pancreatitis (persistent severe abdominal pain, sometimes radiating to the back with or without vomiting).
+If pancreatitis is suspected, discontinue Saxenda® promptly and if pancreatitis is confirmed, do not restart

 - Acute Gallbladder Disease: Substantial or rapid weight loss can increase the risk of cholelithiasis; however, the incidence of acute gallbladder disease was greater in patients treated with Saxenda® than with placebo even after accounting for the degree of weight loss.
 If cholelithiasis is suspected, gallbladder studies and appropriate clinical follow-up are indicated

 - Risk of Hypoglycemia with Concomitant Use of Anti-Diabetic Therapy: When Saxenda® is used with an insulin secretagogue (eg, a sulfonylurea) serious hypoglycemia can occur.
 Consider lowering the dose of the insulin secretagogue to reduce the risk of hypoglycemia.
-Monitor blood glucose parameters prior to starting Saxenda® and during Saxenda® treatment in patients with type 2 diabetes mellitus
+Monitor blood glucose parameters prior to starting Saxenda® and during treatment and adjust anti-diabetic drugs as needed

-- Heart Rate Increase: Mean increases in resting heart rate of 2 to 3 beats per minute (bpm) were observed with routine clinical monitoring in patients treated with Saxenda® compared to placebo in clinical trials.
-Heart rate should be monitored at regular intervals consistent with usual clinical practice.
-Patients should inform healthcare providers of palpitations or feelings of a racing heartbeat while at rest during Saxenda® treatment.
-For patients who experience a sustained increase in resting heart rate while taking Saxenda®, Saxenda® should be discontinued
+- Heart Rate Increase: Mean increases in resting heart rate of 2 to 3 beats per minute (bpm) were observed in patients treated with Saxenda®.
+Monitor heart rate at regular intervals and inform patients to report palpitations or feelings of a racing heartbeat while at rest during treatment with Saxenda®.
+Discontinue Saxenda® in patients who experience a sustained increase in resting heart rate

-- Renal Impairment: In patients treated with GLP-1 receptor agonists, including Saxenda®, there have been reports of acute renal failure and worsening of chronic renal failure, usually in association with nausea, vomiting, diarrhea, or dehydration, which may sometimes require hemodialysis.
+- Renal Impairment: Acute renal failure and worsening of chronic renal failure, which may sometimes require hemodialysis, have been reported, usually in association with nausea, vomiting, diarrhea, or dehydration.
 Use caution when initiating or escalating doses of Saxenda® in patients with renal impairment

-- Suicidal Behavior and Ideation: In the Saxenda® clinical trials, 9 (0.3%) of 3,384 patients treated with Saxenda® and 2 (0.1%) of the 1,941 with placebo reported suicidal ideation; one of the patients treated with Saxenda® attempted suicide.
-Patients treated with Saxenda® should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.
-Discontinue Saxenda® in patients who experience suicidal thoughts or behaviors.
+- Suicidal Behavior and Ideation: In clinical trials, 9 (0.3%) of 3,384 patients treated with Saxenda® and 2 (0.1%) of the 1,941 treated with placebo reported suicidal ideation; one of the patients treated with Saxenda® attempted suicide.
+Monitor patients on Saxenda® for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.
+Discontinue treatment if patients experience suicidal thoughts or behaviors.
 Avoid Saxenda® in patients with a history of suicidal attempts or active suicidal ideation

 - The most common adverse reactions, reported in ≥5% are: nausea, hypoglycemia, diarrhea, constipation, vomiting, headache, decreased appetite, dyspepsia, fatigue, dizziness, abdominal pain, and increased lipase

-- Oral Medications: Saxenda® causes a delay of gastric emptying, and thereby has the potential to impact the absorption of concomitantly administered oral medications.
+- Saxenda® causes a delay of gastric emptying, and has the potential to impact the absorption of concomitantly administered oral medications.
 Monitor for potential consequences of delayed absorption of oral medications concomitantly administered with Saxenda®

 Use in Specific Populations